 "Airport sustainability is a broad term that encompasses a wide variety of practices applicable to planning, design, building and operating airport facilities."
-10

 The Federal Aviation Administration (FAA) commenced a Sustainability Master Plan Pilot Program in 2010 with the goal of deriving unique and innovative airport approaches to sustainability planning.
-The successes and results of such were published in 2012 in their Report on the Sustainable Master Plan Pilot Program and Lessons Learned11.
+The successes and results of such were published in 2012 in their Report on the Sustainable Master Plan Pilot Program and Lessons Learned.
 That report summarized the most useful practices utilized by airports during the pilot program.
 The pilot program and its lessons learned became the foundation for the practice of airport sustainability planning to be integrated into airport master planning efforts, and airports nationwide have been backed by local and state governments in implementing sustainability planning since the program's conclusion.
 Several state transportation organizations have refined sustainability planning into a repeatable, but still unique, process for airports.
-While sustainability planning is not yet a requirement, the FAA stresses the importance for airports to always consider sustainability as part of their decision-making process.
+While sustainability as part of their decision-making process.
 In addition to outlining specific sustainability initiatives for the Orlando Sanford International Airport (Airport) to pursue in the future, this plan was developed to infuse creative thinking to ensure the best outcomes from its decision-making process.
 Figure 10-1 depicts the four main sections of this sustainability plan, which are discussed in subsequent sections: